 The Cost of a Home Addition on a Foundation

-The cost of a turnkey home addition on a foundation is roughly around $170 and $255 per square foot.
-If you’re looking for a lot more space in your home, this addition type is a great option.
-You’ll greatly expand your home’s main floor opting for this kind of home addition, but also expand your basement’s space.
-On average, finishing a basement costs $30/sq. ft..
-Extending your home by extending your existing foundation is also warmer during winter months, compared to an addition on piles.
+The cost of a turnkey home addition on a foundation is roughly between $285 and $350 per square foot.
+If you’re looking to add a lot more space to your home, this type of addition is a great option.
+You’ll greatly expand your home’s main floor and the footprint of your basement.
+On average, finishing a basement costs $30/sq. ft.
+Home additions built on a foundation are also warmer during winter months compared to those built on piles.

-When planning out a home addition, one of the greater challenges your architect or technologist faces is putting together a plan that will seamlessly integrate itself to your home’s current architectural design.
-Below is a lateral home addition on a foundation that one of our contractors completed for the Laferriere family.
-The addition is unnoticeable because of the great work the architects put into planning the addition.
+One of the major challenges your architect or technologist will face when planning your home addition is seamlessly integrating its design into your current home.
+Below is a lateral extension on a foundation that one of our contractors completed for the Laferriere family.
+The addition blends into the original home perfectly because of the architect’s hard work and care.

 The Cost of a Home Addition on Piles

-However, it’s important to note that your energy bills might be a little higher during winter months as an addition on piles is not as insulating as concrete.
-To avoid major heat losses, it’s important to properly insulate your addition’s floor with special insulating materials.
+However, it’s important to note that your energy bills might be a little higher during winter months as an addition on piles is not as insulating as one on concrete.
+To avoid major heat losses, it’s important to properly insulate your addition’s floor using special insulation materials.